 The beauty of brainstorming is the lack of rules.
 It all depends on you.
 If you’re a list creator then you’re free to brainstorm through them.
 If you’re a graph lover, then you’re more than welcome to go crazy with print or virtual graphs.

 The only thing you need to do before you start brainstorming is:

 - Identify and elaborate the problem.

 - Set rules for your brainstorming session (how many people per group in case of group sessions, time limit, etc.).

 - Understand that there is no such thing as a bad or silly idea.

-- How do you brainstorm and what is your favourite brainstorming technique?
+- How do you brainstorm, and what is your favorite brainstorming technique?